Recommendations

 Closure Date:

-We recommended that facility managers ensure that oral syringes are available for oral liquid medication administration and that they are stored separately from parenteral syringes to minimize the risk of wrong-route medication errors.
+11 We recommended that facility managers ensure that oral syringes are available for liquid medications in all units/areas at the Lake City and Gainesville campuses and that they are stored separately from parenteral syringes to minimize the risk of wrong-route medication errors.

 Closure Date: